vinayak-mehta/notebookops/README.md

 ## airflow-dag

-You can use something like [`airflow-dag`](https://github.com/vinayak-mehta/airflow-dag) in your CI workflow to build notebook dags created on JupyterHub and push them to Airflow's dags folder as described in the talk.
+You can use something like [`airflow-dag`](https://github.com/vinayak-mehta/airflow-dag) in your CI/CD workflows to build notebook dags created on JupyterHub, and push them to Airflow's dags folder, as described in the talk.

 ```
 $ airflow-dag build -t airflow/templates -c airflow/configs/dag.yml -o airflow/dags